Innovation et gestion de programmes synchronisée et collaborative pour les nouveaux programmes

 “What differentiates us as a company is the complexity of the components that we machine,” says Tom Pochciol, the business director of Manthorpe Engineering.
 “They can be large and awkward in shape.
 We might, for example, be working on the engine casing for a jet or the particularly tight tolerances of a bearing system.
 A human hair is approximately 60 microns in diameter and we regularly have to achieve measurement accuracy to five microns.
 Achieving tight positional tolerances is even more challenging.
 We need a CAD/ CAM technology that’s both powerful and flexible.”

-Manthorpe Engineering uses NX™ software from product lifecycle management (PLM) specialist Siemens PLM Software.
-NX is delivered via TTL, CAD/CAM (computeraided design/computer-aided manufacturing) supplier and Siemens PLM Software partner.
+Manthorpe Engineering uses NX™ software from product lifecycle management (PLM) specialist Siemens Digital Industries Software.
+NX is delivered via TTL, CAD/CAM (computeraided design/computer-aided manufacturing) supplier and Siemens Digital Industries Software partner.
 TTL customized postprocessors, configured software and delivered user training for the company.

 “It is very important to get the right postprocessors for each machine and then fine-tune them,” says Pochciol.
 “Our contacts at TTL have been very helpful and continue to provide us with support whenever we need it.”